-This again gives both the correct forms in the opposite asymptotic limits of optically thin vs. thick clump, though for moderately small optical depths $\tau \lesssim 1$, Taylor expansion shows the reduction is somewhat steeper for the mean-path form, i.e. as $1 - \tau_c$ instead of the slightly weaker $1 - \tau_c/2$ for the absorption scaling of eqn.
+This again gives both the correct forms in the opposite asymptotic limits of optically thin vs. thick clumps.
+For moderately small optical depths $\tau \lesssim 1$, Taylor expansion shows the reduction is somewhat steeper for the meanpath form of eqn.
+(6), i.e. as $1-\tau_c$ instead of the slightly weaker $1 - \tau_c/2$ for the absorption scaling of eqn.
 (4).
-Fig. 1 compares the full variation of each form with clump optical thickness.
+But the plot in fig. 1 shows that both forms have a very similar overall variation with clump optical depth.